blasterpal/matterhorn/README.md

 Overall planned items for a 0.1.0 release:

-1. Support easy REST api creation and testing that follows the [json-api][jsonapi] spec.
+1. Support easy REST api creation and testing that follows the [json-api](http://jsonapi.org/) spec.
 This would include but not be limited to:
    * inclusions
    * filters
    * selected fields